 The Best Foot Warming Pad: MaxKare Electric Foot Warmer XL

-A combination heating pad and foot warmer is exactly what you need for wintertime.
+A combination of heating pad and foot warmer is exactly what you need for wintertime.
 The MaxKare Electric Foot Warmer comes in a vivid color and is made with velveteen and flannel to lock in the heat, so you stay warmer for longer.
 When you don’t want to slip your feet under the covering, you can bend the heating pad to use it on your shoulders, back, abdomen, or legs.
 5 levels of heat help you customize your comfort.
 Plus, you get peace of mind from the automatic shut-off and an ETL safety certification.
 The manufacturer also offers a 2-year return service if your electric foot warmer happens to malfunction.
+This may be the best foot warmers for people with arthritis as it performs an effecting heat treatment via an electric blanket.

 - Even heating with no cold spots in the bottom part